 With the system up in working order again, I plugged in a game that had basic, yet still noticeable resolution shifting, Namco Museum for the N64.
 The game shifts resolution when it feels like it, though not too often.
 I go to try out a couple of the included arcade games, and no TV interruptions in sight!
-We’re looking good so far, and speaking of Namco Museum, man do these games look great with this cable.
+We’re looking good so far, and speaking of Namco Museum, these games look pretty OK with this cable.
 I noticed in Ms. Pac-Man and Galaxian that the colors and font were just as vibrant as they needed to be, which ended up being a huge improvement from how it looked plugging in the AV cables to my HD TV.
 It seems that if you have a retro compilation that benefits from the sharpened font, this cable or others like it will do wonders in making them look good instead of adding an awful smoothing filter or darkening the image due to AV usage.

 Only one more test remained… And that was Pokemon Stadium.
 An absolutely horrid game for any capture device, since any prior attempts I used to play this with my Elgato and the AV cables would make the capture device throw a fit.
 You couldn’t start a battle without a screen transition that shifted resolution, and every single turn did one of these transitions, making the game cut in and out like it was flickering madly.
 It pretty much meant that playing this game on an HD display with AV cables was near impossible, and that one game was the catalyst for wanting a device like this to begin with.
 Would this stop the constant flickering, and make playing this on my TV doable?